tadahiroueta/tries/README.md

 ## Usage

-  add [word] - add specified word to trie
+  tries add [word] - add specified word to trie

-  delete [word] - delete specified word to trie
+  tries delete [word] - delete specified word to trie

-  search [word] - returns whether the word is valid in the trie
+  tries search [word] - returns whether the word is valid in the trie

-  autofill [word] - returns the possible words that complete [word] in the trie
+  tries autofill [word] - returns the possible words that complete [word] in the trie

-  display - displays the current state of the trie
+  tries display - displays the current state of the trie

 ## Built with